-In the event of a petroleum spill, URS will provide notification to the RVAAP security at Post 1 at (330) 358-2017.
-The contact information for onsite URS staff will be provided to Post 1 prior to field activities.
+In the event of a petroleum spill, Shaw will provide notification to the RVAAP security at Post 1 at (330) 358-2017.
 The spill reporter should identify "This is a spill alert" with the following information:

-- Reporter's name,
+- Reporter's name;

-- · Location of spill or leak,
+- Location of spill or leak;

-- · Description and estimated quantity of material released,
+- Description and estimated quantity of material released;

-- Description of situation,
+- Description of situation;

-- Whether there are any injuries,
+- Whether there are any injuries;

-- Whether the spill/leak is continuing or contained,
+- Whether the spill/leak is continuing or contained;

-- · Who else is on the scene,
+- Who else is on the scene;

+- Where the reporter will be; and

+- How the reporter can be reached (radio/telephone).